1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 * The class structure must be designed to allow easy maintenance and the addition of new features, following the best OO practices.
 *  In order to increase the solution maintainability, and respect good software development practices, the implementation must follow a TDD (Test-Driven Development) approach.
-* The application should use object serialization to ensure data persistence between two runs of the application;